lisongx/notimportant.org/index.md

 ## My name is Sean!

 I'm a web developer living in Beijing.
-Now I am doing my B.E in Xi’an.

 I do web development with Python and Javascript, both front-end and back-end.
 And I'm a big fan of [Web Components][web_components] and [Static Web Applications][staticapps].
 You can read all my open source code at [GitHub][github].

 I like learning new things, from [Funtional Programming][progfun] to [Astrobiology][astrobiology].